-Big Changes after a year away as unsurprisingly the 'Winter' songs get dropped replaced with new songs from the upcoming new album, including Bonny Black Hare as the opener which eventually becomes the big set closer for many years.
+Big Changes after over a year away as unsurprisingly the 'Winter' songs get dropped replaced with new songs from the upcoming new album, including Bonny Black Hare as the opener which eventually becomes the big set closer for many years.
 Introduced are two songs that will only appear on a live album: 'Who's the Fool now' and 'I Live not where I love', the latter was also played live in the 80's.
-One of the few tours this decade to be not included on any of the Live CD/DVD's released around this time.
+One of the few tours this decade not included on any of the Live CD/DVD's released around this time.
 A programme was sold with the tour, the same cover (& the flyer) as the new Live CD.

 Bonny Black Hare; Cold Haily, Windy Night; Who Told the Butcher; Who's the Fool now; I live not where I love; Hard Times of Old England; The Scullion King; Seagull; Van Diemen's Land; [interval]; Saucy Sailor; Padstow; Lord Gregory; Nedd Ludd; Demon of the Well; Lord Elgin; Last House in Connought/The Lady of the House.
 Encore: All Around My Hat; Gaudete.

 29th The Cresset, Peterborough.

 6th The Roses Theatre, Tewkesbury.